srmaarnav/self-driving-car/README.md

 1. Clone the repository:
 2. Go to the index.html file inside the world directory and create your world, make sure to add a car in the world.
-3. Save the world, which is stored as browser local storage data.
+3. Save the world, which is stored in the form of browser local storage data.
 4. Navigate to the index.html file in the root directory that contains the actual application.
-5. The application contains a save button to save the desired neural network in the local memory that you can observe as the car moves, and on each reload that specific Neural Network configuration is loaded.
+5. The application contains a save button to save the desired neural network in the local memory that you can observe as the car moves, and on each realod that specific Neural Network configuration is loaded.

 ## Illustrations